rostools/cog-flow-intro/branching.md

 ## Summary

 - By default, a Git repository has one default branch called **main**
-- Additional branches should be created whenever you want to modify or add to your respository.
+- Additional branches should be created whenever you want to modify or add to your repository.
 This enables several developers to work in parallel
 - A branch should be created for one particular purpose and have a short descriptive name, like "add-variance-plot"
 - We recommend using prefixes to clearly show what kind of work has been done in this branch.
 E.g., "feature" or "bugfix"
 - In addition, we recommend the use of forward slash (/) after the prefix to create a nice ordering in many IDEs.
 E.g., "feature/" or "bugfix/"